Fields of Study: Comparative Politics, American Politics

-I am a fifth year PhD Candidate in Political Science at the University of Notre Dame, a Doctoral Student Affiliate of the Kellogg Institute for International Studies, and a Graduate Fellow of the Notre Dame International Security Center.
+I am a sixth year PhD Candidate in Political Science at the University of Notre Dame, a Doctoral Student Affiliate of the Kellogg Institute for International Studies, and a Graduate Fellow of the Notre Dame International Security Center.
 I am a Comparativist studying religion and politics.
-My dissertation project focuses on exploring historical explanations for the use of religious rhetoric by right-wing populist parties in Central Europe.
+My dissertation project explores historical explanations for the use of religious rhetoric by right-wing nativist parties in Central Europe.
 More specifically, I explore how historic religious identities retain political salience and influence in contemporary politics.
 I have a Masters in Law and Diplomacy from the Fletcher School in 2016 at Tufts University and I received my BA in Medieval Studies and History from the University of Chicago in 2008.
 My work has been published in Politics and Religion and Church & State.

 Prior to Notre Dame, I worked as Director of Communications for a Chicago city councilman and on campaigns in the Chicagoland area.